Registration Dossier

 positive with metabolic activation glycidol

-This study is classified as acceptable, reliable with restrictions and satisfies the requirements for OECD guideline 476 for in vitro mammalian cytogenicity data.
+The study was classified as reliable with restrictions (Klimisch 2) and satisfies the requirements for OECD guideline 482 for other genotoxicity data.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.